postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## API sync with GitHub

-Postman 9.0 introduced the ability to connect a git repository to an API.
+Postman 9.0 introduced the ability to connect a Git repository to an API.
 Instead of using an integration, you can directly connect a GitHub repo to an API in the API Builder.
 This provides two-way sync of schemas and associated collections, plus adds powerful new features for syncing branches and release tags between Postman and your repo.
 For more information on the new repo sync feature, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).

 ## Generating a GitHub personal access token